 Even veterinarians recognize this cardiovascular and heart disease threat to guinea pigs, who also lack the GLO enzyme with which to make vitamin C from glucose (and subsequently collagen) and GUINEA PIG FOOD IS FORTIFIED WITH 8 TIMES MORE VITAMIN C THAN WHAT IS RECOMMENDED BY THE FDA FOR HUMANS!

-vitamin C protect them from scurvy but without very high intake daily they are not protected from cardiovascular deterioration and blockages.
+vitamin C protect them from scurvy, though without very high intake daily they are not protected from cardiovascular deterioration or blockages.

 The results of a large U.S. study, published in The New England Journal of Medicine in 2003, suggest that among older adults in the United States, elevated Lp(a) lipoprotein is an independent predictor of stroke, death from vascular disease, and death from any cause, especially in men.
 These data support the use of Lp(a) lipoprotein level testing in predicting the risk of these events.
 See Lp(a) Lipoprotein, Vascular Disease, and Mortality in the Elderly.
 See Also Report of the National Heart, Lung, and Blood Institute Workshop on Lipoprotein(a) and Cardiovascular Disease: Recent Advances and Future Directions.